mavlink/mavlink-devguide/en/mavgen_c/README.md

 The C MAVLink library utilizes a "channel" metaphor to allow for simultaneous processing of multiple, independent MAVLink streams in the same program.
 All receiving and transmitting functions provided by this library require a channel, and it is important to use the correct channel for each operation.

-Up to 4 channels can be defined on MCU/ARM7 while up to 16 may be defined on Linux/Windows.
+By default up to 16 channels may be defined on Windows, Linux and macOS, and up to 4 channels may be define on other systems.
+Systems can specify a different maximum number of channels/comms buffers using `MAVLINK_COMM_NUM_BUFFERS` (for example, this might be reduced to 1 if running MAVLink on very memory constrained hardware).

 If only one MAVLink stream exists, channel 0 should be used by specifying the `MAVLINK_COMM_0` constant.